JohnAlbin/chroma/docs/homepage.md

 ## INSTALLATION

-Chroma is distributed as a Ruby Gem.
+Chroma can be installed either as a Ruby Gem or as a Bower component.

+## Ruby Sass Installation

 On your computer, simply run:

 ```sh
 gem install chroma-sass